diggydude/php-websocket/README.md

 while (($data = $client->receive()) === false);
 echo $data;

 FileServer and Downloader extend TcpServer and TcpClient, respectively, to demonstrate a simple file download system.
 This system works with both text and binary files.
-Start file_server.php in one console window, then run download.php like so:
+Start file_server.php in one console window, then run download.php in another console window like so:

 php download.php ice_cream.php